Suggest a Songfact / Artistfact

 Album: ElephantReleased: 2003Charted:

 This song is about a young boy who is rejected or ignored by his family because he did something bad to his baby brother.
 The lyrics can be seen as a statement on the inequality of attention in families that have more than one child, or about how a child is psychologically abused by his parents.

 Jack White: "There's a button at the top of my navy peacoat, and it's the hardest button to button.
 I thought that was a great metaphor for the off man out in the family.
 It also comes from sayings of my father, like 'My uncle Harold had a 10 button vest but he could only fasten 8.'"

-In the video, Jack White's amp and Meg White's drum kit trail behind on every beat as they travel through a town.
+In the Michel Gondry-directed video, Jack White's amp and Meg White's drum kit trail behind on every beat as they travel through a town.
 They had 32 amps and 32 drum kits for the shoot.

 Beck makes a cameo in the video for this song.
 When Jack sings "and a box with somethin' in it" Beck presents him with a box.